Student Loan Debt In America

-There’s a rising tide of debt in the United States that’s threatening to erode the financial stability and promise of a bright future for tens of millions of Americans, middle-class Americans, as well as generations to come.
+There’s a rising tide of Student loan debt in the United States that’s threatening to erode the financial stability and promise of a bright future for tens of millions of Americans, middle-class Americans, as well as generations to come.

 However, it’s not another Mortgage Meltdown and real estate crash we have to be wary of, nor is it mounting credit card debt, unpaid medical debt, or record auto loans (although those latter three are concerning).